 What to Look For

-Since policies are not standardized, there can be many differences amongst carriers.
+There are many differences amongst carriers since D&O policies are not standardized.
 We typically encourage our associations to make sure their policies include the following:

 - Defense Costs Outside the Limits

 - This allows for insurance company’s defense costs in a suit to not impact the liability limits of the policy.
-If defense costs are inside, a costly suit (with expensive attorney bills) could eat up much (if not all) of the association’s indemnity limit.
+If defense costs are inside the limit, a costly lawsuit (with expensive attorney bills) could eat up much (if not all) of the association’s indemnity limit.
 If the carrier will not defense costs outside, we recommend for associations to either purchase higher liability limits or separate limits for defense.

 - Insured vs. Insured Coverage